-Did you know that according to the Electrical Safety Foundation International, home electrical fires account for an estimated 51,000 fires each year, nearly than 500 deaths, more than 1,400 injuries, and $1.3 billion in property damage?
+Did you know that according to the Electrical Safety Foundation International, home electrical fires account for an estimated 51,000 fires each year, nearly 500 deaths, more than 1,400 injuries, and $1.3 billion in property damage?
 Those numbers are shocking--and many of the fires reported could have been prevented with proper electrical safety care.
 Keep your family and your home safe with these electrical safety tips:

 Replace or repair damaged or loose electrical cords.